Skip to content

 Column name Requirement Level Data type Description

-Values in session_id MUST be unique.
+The combination of participant_id, session_id and run_id MUST be unique.

 This column must appear first in the file.